Hello...

 Post Graduate Diploma in Person Centered Counselling and Cognitive Behavioural Therapy (University of Salford) and certificates in Transactional Analysis and creative therapy.

-I am a trained and trauma informed Mindfulness teacher (MBSR, MBCT) having completed courses with Breathworks Foundation and Bangor University, Centre for Mindfulness Research and Practice.
+I am a trauma informed Mindfulness teacher (MBSR, MBCT) having completed training with Breathworks Foundation and Bangor University, Centre for Mindfulness Research and Practice.

-I regularly add to my competencies undertaking professional development opportunities in specialist areas (via CPD resources, supervision, peer connection, workshops, conferences, and online training).
+I regularly undertake professional development opportunities in specialist areas (via CPD resources, supervision, peer connection, workshops, conferences, and online training).

 - Pema Chodron